rust-lang/book/src/ch17-06-futures-tasks-threads.md

 the other message-passing examples we have seen.

-To return to the examples we opened the chapter with: you could imagine running a set of video encoding tasks using a dedicated thread, since video encoding is compute bound, but notifying the UI that those operations are done with an async channel.
+To return to the examples we opened the chapter with: you could imagine running a set of video encoding tasks using a dedicated thread, because video encoding is compute bound, but notifying the UI that those operations are done with an async channel.
 Examples of this kind of mix abound!

 ## Summary